bocoup/learn-ssh/exercises/asymmetric-cryptography/overview.md

 4. Bob uses his private key to decrypt the ciphertext, revealing the message.
 ```

+A more visual metaphor for this transaction is thinking of the public key like an
+unbreakable padlock that you give out to anyone you want to be able to securely
+communicate with you.
+Folks are able to lock a box containing a message with this
+padlock and only the person who holds the key to the lock is able to open the box
-While this method of exchanging messages effectively prevents third parties
+and read the message inside.
+While this is a great way to prevent third parties
-from eavesdropping, Bob has no way of knowing who authored the messages he
-has received (any number of people may have access to his public key).
-One
-solution for this problem is to use a cryptographic signature.
+from learning what is in the locked metaphorical box, there's no way to really know
+who authored the message and locked the box, since the assumption is that you'd give
+out the same padlock to anyone who wanted to securely communicate with you.

+In order for Bob to securely identify the message's author Alice would have to provide
+what is known as a cryptographic signature along with her encrypted message.
+It's
-Before showing how this works, it's important to note that a cryptographic
+important to note that a cryptographic signature is not something that is decrypted,
-signature is not meant to be decrypted.
-It can only be validated (pass/fail).
+instead it is validated (pass/fail).

+Here's how that same scenario would unfold using cryptographic signatures.

 ```
 1. Both Bob and Alice generate a public/private keypair.